William Sun

 project page

-We improve mobile manipulator control with exteroception from a time-of-flight distance sensor in a closed-loop system.
+We improve mobile manipulator control with exteroception from a miniature proximity sensor in a closed-loop system.

 Improving Image Generation for Rare Entities With LLM Augmentation